 Winter is a tough season.
 Dry skin, salt and rust on your car, and wear and tear on your roof are all common at this time of year.
-Even if you thought your roof was fine before winter started, you could be looking at problems now that we have had so much snow and ice.
+Even if you thought your roof was fine before winter started, you could be looking at problems when the snow and ice hit.

 Not to mention, a number of freezing and thawing cycles.
 These can wreak havoc on a roof that already needed a little attention.

 If you skipped the roof inspection this fall, here’s what to look out for if you’re concerned your roof needs repair.

 Spots or Leaks From the Ceiling